-The last example that comes to my mind goes back to Adam and Eve.
+The last example that comes to mind goes back to Adam and Eve.
 God certainly knew that they would succumb to the temptation to eat the forbidden fruit of tree of the knowledge of good and evil.
 And, certainly, God was looking far beyond it.

-Following on the curse and looking past their banishment from the garden of Eden and the presence of God, God looked out into the future and made them a promise wrapped in the curse:
+Following after the curse and looking past their banishment from the garden of Eden and the presence of God, God looked out into the future and made them a promise wrapped in the curse:

 “And I will put enmityGenesis 3:16